ShaneIsley/dozr/TEST.md

 Our integration tests cover the following areas:

-*   **`tests/cli.rs`**: The command-line interface is extensively tested to ensure that all arguments are parsed correctly, that error conditions are handled gracefully, and that the application produces the expected output.
+*   **`tests/cli.rs`**: The command-line interface is extensively tested to ensure that all subcommands and arguments are parsed correctly, that error conditions are handled gracefully, and that the application produces the expected output.

 ## Running the Tests